xen-project/xen/docs/misc/xen-command-line.markdown

   the cache allocation.
   * `cat` instructs Xen to enable/disable Cache Allocation Technology.
   * `cos_max` indicates the max value for COS ID.
+* Code and Data Prioritization Technology (Broadwell and later).
+Information regarding the code cache and the data cache allocation.
+CDP is based on CAT.
+  * `cdp` instructs Xen to enable/disable Code and Data Prioritization.
+Note that `cos_max` of CDP is a little different from `cos_max` of CAT.
+With CDP, one COS will corespond two CBMs other than one with CAT, due to the sum of CBMs is fixed, that means actual `cos_max` in use will automatically reduce to half when CDP is enabled.

 ### reboot
 > `= t[riple] | k[bd] | a[cpi] | p[ci] | P[ower] | e[fi] | n[o] [, [w]arm | [c]old]`